 - 1 carrot, grated

-- 1 apple, cored and diced (or sub about 1 cup chopped dried apples)
+- 1 apple, cored and diced, (or sub about 1 cup chopped dried apples)

-- 1/2 cup pecans, chopped (omit or sub sunflower or pumpkin seeds for nut-free)
+- 1/2 cup pecans, chopped, (omit or sub sunflower or pumpkin seeds for nut-free)

 - 1/2 cup raisins

 - Preheat oven to 400° Fahrenheit and line a muffin tin with parchment liners.
+Please use parchment liners.
+They don't cook well with paper liners or other options.

 - In a large mixing bowl, combine cassava flour, baking powder, cinnamon, ginger and sea salt with a fork.